h-2/hannes.hauswedell.net/content/post/2018/04/03 - view1.md

 <!--more-->

+# DISCLAIMER 2023-02-27

+**This article does not reflect the final state of ranges and views (although nothing about them is really final as they keep changing even within C++20).
+It likely does not work with current ranges from the standard libary!**

+I might write a new post at some point, but the current one is outdated.

 # Introduction (skip this if you have used views before)

 Ranges are an abstraction of "a collection of items", or "something iterable".